A Message from the Board of Directors

 First and foremost, we remain steadfast in our commitment to creating a more equitable and justice-oriented space for women and non-binary artists.
 Our ability to realize this goal is also directly affected by our ability (and quite frankly our willingness) to speak out against hatred and racism in our community (i.e., artists, donors, members, etc.).
 We cannot embrace actions that create hostility and openly harass our team members, board members, or anyone in a space being cultivated by our organization.

 Secondly, our financial stability calls for radical transparency with our community.
 We have a very real scenario that ends with Woman Made Gallery closing its doors for good after 30 years.
-Our Board of Directors and staff still feel strongly about the importance of this institution, and we know its future is entirely dependent on you.
+Our Board of Directors still feels strongly about the importance of this institution, and we know its future is entirely dependent on the support by our constituents. .

 We believe that Woman Made Gallery can survive and thrive with your support.
-We are asking you to help Woman Made in one or more of the following ways:
+We are asking you to help in one or more of the following ways:

 - Renew your membership, and please consider paying membership dues with a monthly automatic payment.